 With this report, we can learn a lot about our audience in terms of age, gender, media preferences, and interests.
 All of these factors can influence the way we reach, communicate with, and meet our target audiences desires and needs.

 Market Analysis Step #6: Accounting for Internal and External Factors

 The steps you previously took to carry out a market analysis should have uncovered a wide range of insights you need to consider before finalizing your business, sales, and marketing plans and strategies.

-The very last step is to gather your findings and organize them to assess how to:
+The very last step is to gather your findings and organize them to assess how you can:

-SWOT analysis is probably the most popular strategic analysis framework.
-It involves considering your business’s strengths and weaknesses while staying alert to opportunities and threats.
+SWOT analysis is probably the most popular strategic analysis framework, and for good reason.
+It’s a simple and powerful way to consider your business’s strengths and weaknesses, while also staying alert to opportunities and threats.